-- Emergency response: Providing immediate assistance to families and orphaned children who have fled LRA violence
+- Emergency response: Providing immediate assistance to displaced families and orphaned children who have fled violence

-- Conflict & Governance: Strengthening community organizations to monitor human rights, connect with the government, and encourage citizens to engage with local political processes
+- Conflict & Governance: Strengthening community organizations to monitor human rights, support the engagement of marginalized groups and train communities in managing disputes

 All stories about Central African Republic

 Central African Republic: Not to be forgotten: Helping people survive CAR crisis August 20, 2014

 The crisis in CAR is one of four U.N.
 "Level 3" emergencies, and nearly half the country's population is struggling to survive.
 We're working hard to help.

 Central African Republic, South Sudan: Remembering photojournalist Camille Lepage May 14, 2014

 Mercy Corps' Country Director in South Sudan reflects on the life of his friend and our colleague, who was killed in the Central African Republic this week.

 Central African Republic: Rainy season heightens risk of disease April 9, 2014

 New photos from the Central African Republic, where we're addressing urgent water and sanitation needs for displaced families facing squalid living conditions.